JDLuke/cicd/docs/Howto.md

         uses: JDLuke/cicd/.github/workflows/pipeline.yml@main

 Finally, we invoke the actual pipeline we want to run.
 The name (in this case, 'run-pipeline') is arbitrary.
 The 'uses' clause is not, and you need to use this exact syntax.
-The 'main' part will execute against whatever github currently has as the main branch, but as this develops there will be stable version tags added to help everyone retain their sanity.
+The 'main' part will execute against whatever GitHub currently has as the main branch, but as this develops there will be stable version tags added to help everyone retain their sanity.

 ### Project configuration

-1. In your project root, create a .github/workflows directory
+1. In your project root, create a '.github/workflows' directory
 2. Add a .yml file triggered by your desired event to the workflows directory.
 For this example, we will use a 'push' event to the branch 'main'.
 This will be kicked off either by direct push or by merges to that branch.
    See: [sample pipeline file](call-pipeline.yml), [* Note on branches](#branches)